 Dollars raised through the Iron Phi program equally support two major beneficiaries:

 - The LiveLikeLou Foundation and its mission to 'Leave ALS Better Than We Found It.'
-Specifically, Iron Phi dollars support ALS research conferences, summer camp experiences for children from ALS families, and Iron Horse Scholarships for ALS dependents as they pursue their higher education dreams.
+Specifically, Iron Phi dollars support ALS research conferences, summer camp experiences for children from ALS families, Iron Horse Scholarships for ALS dependents as they pursue their higher education dreams, and important ALS research.

 - Phi Delta Theta International Fraternity and its mission to help individuals 'Become the Greatest Versions of Themselves.'
 Specifically, Iron Phi dollars raised by American participants help fund leadership development programs through the Fraternity's Leadership & Ethics Academy and funds raised by Canadian participants support the Phi Delta Theta Canadian Foundation.

 Neil Alexander was a devoted husband, father, brother and friend.
 A lawyer, life-long Pittsburgh Pirates fan, brother of Phi Delta That Fraternity, and unabashed devotee of Neil Diamond.
 In 2011, at the age of 47, Neil was diagnosed with the fatal disease ALS.
 Three years later he died from it.

 But that’s not the end of Neil’s story.
 Neil was determined – from the moment he heard the words “You have ALS” - that his certain death from the disease would not be his final chapter.
 Like his hero and Phi Delta Theta brother Lou Gehrig before him, Neil wanted his young children, Abby and Patrick, to remember him as courageous, strong, and most importantly grateful for the life that he had lived.